 Making Garlic Tea: Ginger and Garlic

-There are many ways to prepare garlic tea.
+There are many ways to make garlic tea.
 You can just use garlic or mix it with different kinds of herbs to get a different and probably better flavor.
 To get the most of garlic tea’s benefits, we recommend combining it with ginger and lemon.
 This will have the positive side effect of neutralizing the garlic aroma, so you won’t have to worry about trying to get rid of garlic breath.

 For one glass of ginger and garlic tea, you’ll need the following ingredients: